-On this page, we’re going to help you figure out the key differences between factoring and invoice discounting.
+On this page, we’re going to help you figure out the key differences between invoice factoring and invoice discounting.
 The goal here is to help you find the most suitable short term finance solution for your business.

 What is Invoice Factoring?

 Sometimes there’s a gap between when you finish a job and send an invoice and when the client returns payment.
-This can create gaps in cash flow and make it difficult to pay bills, pay staff, upgrade equipment, or generally keep your business afloat.
 Factoring is a short-term financing method where you effectively ‘sell’ your outstanding invoices to a third-party commercial finance company.

 The terms of factoring deals are different in many situations, but most factors advance businesses between 60 and 80 percent of the value of the invoices.
 You get your cash, and the factor takes on the responsibility for getting payment from those customers, managing the credit control of the business, and processing invoice payments.
 This means that your customers will be aware of your relationship with the factor.
 In other words, they will know that you are using invoice factoring as a short-term financing method.